cloudflare/cloudflare-docs/content/style-guide/content-strategy/documentation-content-strategy/content-types/get-started.md

 ## Before you begin

-All the things you need to do before you start configuring your product, both w/in CF and outside.
+All the things you need to do before you start configuring your product, both within Cloudflare and outside.

 ## Step 1 - Blah